jroell/auto-wiki/README.md

 ## 🔌 OpenRouter Integration

-DeepWiki now supports [OpenRouter](https://openrouter.ai/) as a model provider, giving you access to hundreds of AI models through a single API:
+AutoWiki now supports [OpenRouter](https://openrouter.ai/) as a model provider, giving you access to hundreds of AI models through a single API:

 - **Multiple Model Options**: Access models from OpenAI, Anthropic, Google, Meta, Mistral, and more
 - **Simple Configuration**: Just add your OpenRouter API key and select the model you want to use
 - **Cost Efficiency**: Choose models that fit your budget and performance needs
 - **Easy Switching**: Toggle between different models without changing your code

-### How to Use OpenRouter with DeepWiki
+### How to Use OpenRouter with AutoWiki

 1. **Get an API Key**: Sign up at [OpenRouter](https://openrouter.ai/) and get your API key
 2. **Add to Environment**: Add `OPENROUTER_API_KEY=your_key` to your `.env` file